Parallels Desktop for Mac

 Main Features

-- Transfer files and copy and paste data between macOS and VM OSes
+- Transfer files and copy and paste data between macOS and VM OSs

 - Connect plug-and-play USB devices, such as flash drives, printers, and mobile devices

-- Manage VM storage space directly from macOS
+- Capture VM snapshots, revert to saved states, and manage VM storage space directly from macOS

 - Use Toolbox utilities to take screenshots, record video and audio, archive files, and more